michaelJustin/daraja-framework/demo/tutorial12/readme.md

 ## Security considerations
 The example code uses response_mode=form_post to receive the access token.
-Unlike with response_mode=fragment (or query), the browser does not receive the access_token parameter in the redirect request.
+Unlike with response_mode=fragment (or query), the browser does not receive the access_token parameter in the redirect request URI.
 Therefore, the access_token is not accessible within the browser's memory.